 The Bury Bombers are a wheelchair basketball club for all the family.
 They offer monthly sessions for children between the ages of 4 and 8, while older children, teenagers and adults can join their weekly sessions in the appropriate group.

 Wheelchair basketball can be a contact sport, but that shouldn’t put people off.
-They Bury Bombers take on people of all ages and abilities so for those based in Suffolk, near Bury St Edmunds, they should definitely go join this lively community.
+The Bury Bombers take on people of all ages and abilities so those based in Suffolk, near Bury St Edmunds, should definitely go join this lively community.

 The Woolverstone Project

 The Woolverstone Project offers opportunities for those who have sailed before while full-bodied and wish to reclaim old skills or have never sailed in their lives and want to try their hand at something new.
-The project also enters competitions and even has some of their members compete for team GB.
+The project also enters competitions and even has some of its members compete for Team GB.

 Kingston Kayak Club

-The AHOY Centre is based in London and is perfect for people who want to take a break from the city and feel a bit closer to nature.
+If you are living in London, you can visit the AHOY Centre.
+It is perfect for people who want to take a break from the city and feel a bit closer to nature.
 Not only does their centre and facilities have complete wheelchair access, but they also have a very special craft: ‘The AHOY Freedom’.
-She was commissioned specifically by us for a mixed ability crew with state of the art technology to allow the disabled crew to steer and skipper her.
+She was commissioned specifically by the centre for a mixed ability crew with state-of-the-art technology to allow the disabled crew to steer and skipper her.

 Kent Disability Football League